 Copyright © AITP Education Special Interest Group.
 All rights reserved.

-A later version (full text) of this article appears in the Journal of Information Systems Applied Research 3(7), 2010.
+Later full text version of this article appears in the Journal of Information Systems Applied Research, 3(7), 2010.